 “We’ve had some great times at Grand Mayne: happy memories and some even better wines”Jacqui McArthur, Berkshire

 The vineyards benefit from occupying just one integrated area around the cellars, with soil that is 80 percent clay and sand, and 20 percent limestone.
-These are soils that are ideally suited to the production of top quality wines, especially when the summers and autumns are very dry.
+These are soils that are ideally suited to the production of top quality wines, and provide us with a variety of different styles of fruit each year which we then blend to make the perfect wine from that vintage.
 Because the substructure of the vineyard is clay, the soil retains water deep in the ground to feed the roots.
 This means that the vines do not suffer from a lack of water once they are established.
 Their deep root growth also improves the physiological maturity of the vines and the grapes.

 The climate is dictated by the Atlantic but Grand Mayne’s position in the valleys of the Lot and Garonne provide a protected site and special micro-climate.
 The rainfall is below the regional average, especially in summer.